huggingface/hub-docs/docs/hub/datasets-data-files-configuration.md

 ## What are splits and configurations?

 Machine learning datasets typically have splits and may also have configurations.
 A _split_ is a subset of the dataset, like `train` and `test`, that are used during different stages of training and evaluating a model.
 A _configuration_ is a sub-dataset contained within a larger dataset.
 Configurations are especially common in multilingual speech datasets where there may be a different configuration for each language.
-If you're interested in learning more about splits and configurations, check out the [conceptual guide on "Splits and configurations"](https://huggingface.co/docs/datasets-server/configs_and_splits)!
+If you're interested in learning more about splits and configurations, check out the [Splits and configurations](https://huggingface.co/docs/datasets-server/configs_and_splits) guide!

 ![split-configs-server](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/split-configs-server.gif)